Redgram/redgram-for-reddit/README.md

 Retrofit, which is responsible for obtaining/updating data from the API's, and an (Android library)[https://github.com/ReactiveX/RxAndroid] is availble as well to provide a Scheduler to handle UI threads.

-The documentation and resources explain things really well, so it is recomended to go through it step by step.
+The documentation and resources explain things really well, so it is recomended to go through them step by step.

+I am willing to create another repo just to explain my experience in learning RxJava under Redgram.

 ##Diagrams